fingz/view-in-browser/README.md

 # view-in-browser package

-An Atom package that allows you to view a file in the default browser or to open a file in its default application.
+An Atom package that allows you to view a web file in the default browser (to open a file in its default application).

 1. Press **alt-w** to open the currently open file in its default application.